-Objective 1.5: To reduce the amount of waste generated in City owned facilities and procure sustainable products for the City's use sustainable products for the city's use Actions Time Frame Respo nsibility Status March 2013 Owner Resources 1.5.1.
+Obje ective 1.5: To reduce the amo ity owned facilities and procure sustainable produ Actions Time Frame nsibility Status March 2013 1.5.1.
 Continue to recycle and reuse construction material using the LEED building criteria where possible.
 Costs would be built into future construction tenders under the direction of an overall procurement policy.
-Ongoing Community Services Green building demolition practices were taken into during demolition of the old Civic centre.
+Ongoing Owner Community Services Resources Green building demolition practices were taken into during demolition of the old Civi centre.
 The contractor is expected to achieve 95 % waste diversion, once the project is concluded.
 1.5.2.
 Calculate the amount of waste that the City of Vaughan's facilities generate annually by completing a waste audit.
-2009-2010 Community Services Engineering and Public Works Current practice provides a yearly comparison of waste and recycling weights/costs, which suggests that Vaughan is diverting waste to recycling however it doesn't help determine if additional opportunities exist for reduction and diversion.
-Procurement policies have been amended to ensure less packaging is used.
+2009-2010 Community Services Engineering and Public Works Current practice provides a yearly comparison of waste and recycling weights/costs, which suggests that Vaughan is diverting waste to recycling however it doesn't help determine if additional opportunities exist for reduction and diversion.Procurement policies have been amended to ensure less packaging is used.
 1.5.3 Develop a waste management strategy for City facilities with a few smaller, but high profile initiatives such as: Promoting the six Rs (Refuse, Reduce, Reuse, Renew, Recycle, and Recover) in facilities through an education campaign; Eliminating or reducing PET water bottles, plastic cutlery and Styrofoam in City facilities; and Introducing three stream waste diversion in all municipal buildings and facilities.
 Ongoing Engineering and Public Works Community Services and Human Resources 3-stream recycling is currently offered at City Hall and the Joint Operations Centre Next phase for consideration includes libraries, community centres and fire halls.
 1.5.4.
 Evaluate and report annually on the amount of waste generated and track progress in achieving the waste reduction target.
-2011-2014 Community Services Engineering and Public Works dIn cooperation with the current service provider, a tracking chart is being maintained and updated regularly.
+2011-2014 Community Services Engineering an Public Works dIn cooperation with the current service provider, a tracking chart is being maintained and updated regularly.
 1.5.5.
 Develop and implement a policy to purchase more sustainable products; including preferences for cleaning products with low VOCs (volatile organic compounds), recycled paper, reusable office supplies, office equipment, etc. Build 2009-2010 Purchasing All The draft Green Procurement Policy was reviewed by Committee of the Whole in Q1/2012.
 Committee requested that ethical purchasing components be integrated into the Policy based on the success achieved by other jurisdictions.
-At on the work of other municipal governments (i.e., reference to Governments Incorporating Procurement Policies to Eliminate Refuse (GIPPER)) to create a "Made in Vaughan" solution.

-the Q3/2012 Finance and Administration Committee meeting, Purchasing committed to bring a report to the Committee of the Whole (Working Session) for a more fulsome discussion on elements of a draft Green and Ethical procurement policy given the broader scope and implications of the revised Policy.
+A on the work of other municipal governments (i.e., reference to Governments Incorporating Procurement Policies to Eliminate Refuse (GIPPER)) to create a "Made in Vaughan" solution. the Q3/2012 Finance and Administration Committee meeting, Purchasing committed to bring a report to the Committee of the Whole (Working Session) for a more fulsome discussion on elements of a draft Green and Ethical procurement policy given the broader scope and implications of the revised Policy.